-When appropriate, we will report the data breach to the ICO within 72 hours.
+When appropriate, we will report the data breach to the ICO within 72 hours after becoming aware of it.
 Such breaches in a school context may include, but are not limited to:

-- A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about pupils
+A non-anonymised dataset being published on the school website, which shows the exam results of pupils eligible for the pupil premium

+- > Safeguarding information being made available to an unauthorised person - > The theft of a school laptop containing non-encrypted personal data about pupils

-18. Training
+17. Training